cap-js/docs/java/development/index.md

 CDS Maven plugin provides several goals to perform CDS-related build steps.
 It can be used in CAP Java projects to perform the following build tasks:

 - Install Node.js in the specified version
-- Install the CDS Development Kit `@sap/cds-dk` in a specified version
+- Install the CDS Development Kit `@sap/cds-dk` with a specified version
 - Perform arbitrary CDS commands on a CAP Java project
 - Generate Java classes for type-safe access
 - Clean a CAP Java project from artifacts of the previous build

 Since CAP Java 1.7.0, that CDS Maven Archetype sets up projects to leverage the CDS Maven plugin to perform the previous mentioned build tasks.
-On how to modify a project generated with a previous version of the CDS Maven Archetype, see [this commit](https://github.com/SAP-samples/cloud-cap-samples-java/commit/ceb47b52b1e30c9a3f6e0ea29e207a3dad3c0190).
+To have an example on how you can modify a project generated with a previous version of the CDS Maven Archetype, see [this commit](https://github.com/SAP-samples/cloud-cap-samples-java/commit/ceb47b52b1e30c9a3f6e0ea29e207a3dad3c0190).

 See [CDS Maven Plugin documentation](../assets/cds-maven-plugin-site/plugin-info.html){target="_blank"} for more details.